810Teams/sop-queue-service/README.md

 Shops are not able to run if there is no product or service.
 Shop owners, managers and staffs are able to manage this list, including add, view, update and delete items.
 All of them are basic operations of list management.

 ### Manage Queues and Reservations of Customers
-After the shop is fully set up, customers can now use the queue service of your shop.
+After the shop is fully set up, customers can now use the Reservation Service of your shop.
 After a customer chose a certain product or service to make a queue or reservation, you will be able to see the one customer made.
 The rest is up to you how you would like to manage these queues and reservations.

 ### Advanced Shop Settings
 For more flexibility, shop owners, managers and staffs are able to configure these settings.
 These settings include the following: